Le-o-n/onnxruntime-prebuilt/README.md

 - `make`
 - `python3.7+` (tested on 3.11)
-- Works on Linux, macOS, Windows (via WSL or Git Bash)
+- Works on Linux and Windows

 ---